brittanypugh/brittanypugh.github.io/README.md

 # Portfolio Website by Brittany Pugh
 ## Description
 My website has a brief summary about my skills and work experience.
-The website also directs users to my email, resume and LinkedIn profile.
+The website also directs users to my email, GitHub profile and LinkedIn profile.
 ## Motivation
 I created the website to introduce myself to other web developers and web users.
 ## Design